confidential-computing/governance/TAC/Meetings/2025/2025-02-20/CCC-TAC-Minutes-2025-02-20.md

 * Annual project updates - Reminder for 2025 schedule: DM requested for the annual Project review nominations.
 If the nominations aren’t receive then mark the project annual review against the available TAC meetings in a particular quarter.
 *
 ## Discussion:   Workload Identity
 * Mark Novak (MN) led the discussion on the workload identity.
-MN shared the slide deck [link](https://docs.google.com/presentation/d/1ivcEay0dU80DvsoWaUeWiTjDFrfga3MREWDL2O8U6OQ/edit#slide=id.p)
+MN shared the slide deck [link](https://docs.google.com/presentation/d/1ivcEay0dU80DvsoWaUeWiTjDFrfga3MREWDL2O8U6OQ/edit#slide=id.p).MN gave an update on the work being done in the workload identity WG.
+RK stated the member needing an invitation to the meetings could reach out to Riaan or Renu.
+DM explained that a chart would be required to formalize the WG and to be able to create a mailing list and other infrastructure for the WG.

 ## Ideation – Where Do We Go from Here?
 * Mark Novak (MN) explained that the requirement is to know who has a particular control.